Rich Girl (Gwen Stefani song): Commercial performance

 "Rich Girl" debuted at number 74 on the Billboard Hot 100 on December 25, 2004, and peaked 10 weeks later at number seven, remaining on the chart for over six months.
 The song did well on pop-oriented charts, reaching number three on the Pop 100, number four on the Mainstream Top 40, and number 16 on the Adult Top 40.
 The single had little crossover success on the urban charts, only reaching number 27 on the Rhythmic Top 40 and number 78 on the Hot R&B/Hip-Hop Songs.
 "Rich Girl" was helped on the Hot 100 and Pop 100 charts by its strong digital downloads, peaking at number two on the Hot Digital Songs.
 The song was certified gold by the Recording Industry Association of America (RIAA) on March 29, 2005.
 At the 48th Annual Grammy Awards, the song was nominated for Best Rap/Sung Collaboration but lost to Jay-Z and Linkin Park's "Numb/Encore".

-The single was less successful in Canada, where it peaked at number 12 on the Canadian Singles Chart.
+The physical single for "Rich Girl" was less successful in Canada (mainly due to the physical singles market in Canada becoming significantly more limited in both scope and availability at the time of its release) where it peaked at number 12 on the Canadian Singles Chart.
+However, the song was largely successful on Canadian radio, reaching number one on Radio & Records' Canada CHR/Pop chart.
+It also reached number six on their Canada Hot AC chart two months later.

 "Rich Girl" was largely successful across Europe, reaching number two on the European Hot 100 Singles.
 It reached the top five in Belgium, Denmark, France, Ireland, the Netherlands, Norway, and Sweden and the top 10 in Austria, Finland, Italy, and Switzerland.
 The song also charted highly in the United Kingdom, debuting at number four on March 20, 2005, for the week ending date March 26, 2005.
 The track was unable to reach a higher position and remained on the chart for 12 weeks.

 Elsewhere, "Rich Girl" peaked within the top 20 on the majority of the charts it entered.
 In Australia, it debuted on February 27, 2005, at number two behind Nelly's "Over and Over" featuring Tim McGraw.
 It was unable to reach number one and dropped off the chart after 13 weeks.
 The single was certified platinum by the Australian Recording Industry Association (ARIA) for sales in excess of 70,000 copies.